DucBox/Face-Attribute-Extraction/README.md

 # Facial Extraction Project

 ## Description
 This project focuses on developing a facial feature extraction system using deep learning models.
-It integrates face detection and feature extraction to facilitate advanced applications like facial recognition, emotion detection, and more.
+It integrates face detection and feature extraction to facilitate advanced applications like facial recognition, gender classification, and more.

+Method: use 2 separate models (YOLOV8s for head/face detection and ResNet50 for classification, extracting attributes) with the purpose of being able to evaluate 2 models independently to be able to Improve and optimize without affecting each other

 ## Table of Contents
 - [Project Description](#description)